tldr-pages/tldr/pages/common/firefox.md

 `firefox --headless --screenshot {{path/to/output_file.png}} {{https://example.com/}}`

-- Use a specific profile directory to allow multiple separate instances of Firefox to run at once (not available for Windows):

-`firefox --new-instance --profile {{path/to/directory}} {{https://example.com/}}`

 - Create a new profile in the default directory without starting Firefox:

 `firefox --CreateProfile {{profile_name}}`